|

 penalty was reinstated.

-one inmate has ever been granted clemency, Henry Lee lucas in 1998.
+inmates have ever been granted clemency, Henry Lee Lucas in 1998 and

 |